rmetzler/bliki/wiki/dev/builds.md

 ![A three-tier pyramid.
 At the bottom: Automatable.
 Repeatable.
 Standardized.
 Extensible.
 Understood.
 In the middle tier: Simple.
 Fast.
 Unit tests.
 Part of the project.
 Environment independent.
 At the top: Metrics.
 Parallel builds.
 Acceptance tests.
 Product caching.
-IDE integration.](buildifesto-pyramid)
+IDE integration.](/media/dev/builds/buildifesto-pyramid)

 Builds, and software engineering as a whole, can be described the same way: at the top of the hierarchy is a working system that solves a problem, and at the